 On an ongoing basis, take care of yourself.
 Exercise, eat well, establish healthy sleep habits, take time to rest, spend time with people you love, take a break from worry to do something you enjoy and refresh your perspective.
 Chances are, when your break is over, your worries won’t look so attractive.
 Occasionally, try taking a break to just be still.
 We often express worry through constant movement.
 Set a timer for five or ten minutes, sit or lie still and read Psalm 46. (page 79)

-What do you think: Is it okay to take care of yourself as a way of dealing with worry?
+Writing/Reflection Prompt: Is it okay to take care of yourself as a way of dealing with worry?
 Or is that a self-indulgent luxury?
 What strategies do you have for dealing with worry?

 Categories: Book Reviews